authdog/keylab/README.md

 ## Changelog

+- 0.1.12:
+ - Remove `jws` from dependencies
+ - improve compatibility with Cloudflare Workers
 - 0.1.11: Add support for keyid injection in jwt header (required for Apple OAuth2.0 flow)
 - 0.0.0: JWT signed with a JSON Web Key can be "ad-hoc" validated
 - 0.0.0: `verifyRSATokenWithUri` has been replaced with `verifyRSAToken`

 ## Issue Reporting